TN 14 (12-14)

-He/she must appear personally at the FSP each month.
+He or she must appear personally at the FSP every 3 months (effective January 1, 2015).
 At that time, proof of identity must be submitted.
-If the beneficiary’s benefits are paid by check, the check will be delivered at this time.
-The check will not be given to anyone acting on his/her behalf nor will it be mailed.
+If the beneficiary’s benefits are paid by check, the check may be held by the FSP until the 3-month visit or the beneficiary may appear at the FSP monthly to receive the check.
+The check will not be given to anyone acting on his or her behalf nor will it be mailed.

-He/she will not be paid through a representative payee.
-Benefits will be suspended if the beneficiary becomes unable to manage his/her own affairs.
+He or she will not be paid through a representative payee.
+Benefits will be suspended if the beneficiary becomes unable to manage his or her own affairs.

-The beneficiary must notify the FSP promptly of any change in his/her citizenship and any change of address.
+The beneficiary must notify the FSP promptly of any change in his or her citizenship and any change of address.

-The beneficiary’s family must notify the FSP if he/she becomes incapacitated or dies.
+The beneficiary’s family must notify the FSP if he or she becomes incapacitated or dies.

-Each beneficiary, who wants to receive his/her benefits while living in one of the countries listed in RS 02650.040A., must contact the nearest FSP to request payment when he moves to that country.
+Each beneficiary, who wants to receive his or her benefits while living in one of the countries listed in RS 02650.040A must contact the nearest FSP to request payment when he moves to that country.

 The FSP will interview the beneficiary and explain the conditions under which payment can be made.
 It must be sure the beneficiary understands these conditions and agrees to them.
-The beneficiary’s agreement need not be over his/her signature as long as the material the FSP sends to SSA shows that the conditions were explained and the beneficiary understands and agrees to them.
+The beneficiary’s agreement need not be over his or her signature as long as the material the FSP sends to SSA shows that the conditions were explained and the beneficiary understands and agrees to them.

-The FSP will assist the beneficiary in completing a Form SSA-21 (Supplement to Claim of Person Outside the United States) and will obtain current proof of his/her citizenship.
+The FSP will assist the beneficiary in completing a Form SSA-21 (Supplement to Claim of Person Outside the United States) and will obtain current proof of his or her citizenship.
 The beneficiary may request payment by check or direct deposit to a financial institution outside the SSA-restricted country.

 The FSP will prepare a statement for SSA showing the following information and any other information applicable to that specific case:

-The SSN and name of the beneficiary and his/her residence address in that country;
+The SSN and name of the beneficiary and his or her residence address in that country;

 The beneficiary wants to receive benefits while living in that country;